LASIK In Singapore: Considerations and Weighing the Cost between Private Clinics vs Public Hospitals

 2. ASA (Epi-LASIK, LASEK, PRK, TransPRK)

 This stands for Advanced Surface Ablation.
-It does not involve the making of an incision or the creation of a flap.
-It is a surface based procedure.
-It only involves the removal of a thin layer of cells from the cornea’s surface.
+It does not involve the making of an incision or the creation of a flap, is a surface based procedure.
+Additionally, it only involves the removal of a thin layer of cells from the cornea’s surface.
 This allows the laser to shape the cornea without damaging it.

 The procedure involves the use of a protective lens that is placed over the eye.
 This is maintained until the cells of the cornea grow back, which may take a few days.